Looking Right is Sometimes Right: Investigating the Capabilities of Decoder-only LLMs for Sequence Labeling: Introduction

 \section{Introduction}

-Pre-trained language models (PLMs) built upon the transformer architecture have demonstrated exceptional performance across many natural language understanding (NLU) tasks \citep{radford2018improving, devlin-etal-2019-bert, yang2019xlnet, clark2020electra, raffel2020exploring}.
-Typically, achieving SOTA results in tasks such as sequence classification and sequence labeling involved a two-step process: pre-training on unlabeled corpora, followed by fine-tuning on task-specific data -- a process often referred to as transfer learning \citep{raffel2020exploring}.
-Two prevailing architectures emerged, each coupled with a compatible pre-training paradigm: (1) the decoder architecture, utilizing causal language modeling (CLM) as its pre-training objective, and (2) the encoder architecture, with masked language modeling (MLM) pre-training objective.
+Pre-trained language models (PLMs) built upon the Transformer architecture have demonstrated exceptional performance across many natural language understanding (NLU) tasks \citep{radford2018improving, devlin-etal-2019-bert, yang2019xlnet, clark2020electra, raffel2020exploring}.
+Typically, achieving state-of-the-art (SOTA) results in tasks such as sequence classification and sequence labeling involves a two-step process: pre-training on unlabeled corpora, followed by fine-tuning on task-specific data -- a process often referred to as transfer learning \citep{ruder-etal-2019-transfer, raffel2020exploring}.
+Two prevailing architectures emerged, each coupled with a compatible pre-training paradigm: (1) the decoder-only architecture, utilizing causal language modeling (CLM) for pre-training, and (2) the encoder-only architecture, with the masked language modeling (MLM) pre-training objective.

-In direct comparisons with a similar number of model parameters and employing a transfer learning strategy, MLM-based encoders consistently outperformed CLM-based decoders on NLU tasks \citep{devlin-etal-2019-bert}.
-However, a shift occurred within the NLP community when encoder models ceased being scaled to the same magnitude of parameters and pre-training data as their decoder counterparts.
-Instead, there has been a pronounced trend toward scaling decoder models to multiple billion parameters, which led to large language models (LLMs).
-LLMs boosted the performance of many NLU tasks by combining their text generation capabilities with prompting techniques, eliminating the need for fine-tuning model parameters \citep{liu2023pre}.
+In transfer learning experiments that juxtapose models of a comparable number of parameters, MLM-based encoders consistently outperformed CLM-based decoders on NLU tasks \citep{devlin-etal-2019-bert}.\footnote{ {Henceforth, we use the terms ``encoder'' and ``decoder'' to refer exclusively to MLM- and CLM-based encoder- and decoder-only variants, respectively.}} However, a shift in strategy emerged within the NLP community when encoder models ceased being scaled up to the same magnitude of parameters and pre-training data as their decoder counterparts.
+Consequently, there has been a pronounced trend toward scaling decoder models to multiple billion parameters, leading to a proliferation of large language models (LLMs).
+Combining LLM text generation capabilities with various prompting strategies can boost the performance on many NLU tasks, eliminating the need for fine-tuning model parameters \citep{liu2023pre}.